carysmead/PSY6422_Project/README.md

 - Animated visualisation using ggplot2, dyplyr and gganimate
 - Reproducible workflow using Quarto for transparent reporting

+# Repository Structure
+- index.qmd The main Quarto document containing code and narrative
+- index.html The rendered output file (viewable in browser)

 # Requirements
+To reproduce this analysis you will need the following installed:
 - R (version 4.5.1)
-- R packages: tidyverse, ggplot2, dplyr, gganimate, gifski #required to render GIFS
+- R packages: tidyverse, ggplot2, dplyr, gganimate
 - Quarto